10 Effective Foot Exercises for Neuropathy to Improve Circulation and Relieve Nerve Pain

 5. Towel Scrunch:

-It helps strengthens the small muscles in your feet, promoting stability and nerve engagement.
+Towel scrunches strengthen the small muscles in your feet, supporting stability and nerve activity.

 How to do it:

-- Sit and place a small towel under your feet.
+• Sit in a chair and place a small towel flat under your feet.

-- Use your toes to grip and scrunch the towel toward you.
+• Use your toes to grip the towel and scrunch it toward you.

-- You can also try picking up marbles with your toes.
+You can also try picking up small objects like marbles with your toes to increase dexterity.

 6. Calf Raises: